Our simple 3-step guide takes you through the whole development finance application process; covering documents you need, lender protocols and...

 Normally, the higher the LTGDV, the higher the personal guarantee.
 Banks usually want twice the cover on a personal guarantee amount, so if the amount is £1m, they require evidence of a Net Asset Value (NAV) of more than £2m.

-- Liability is joint and several, so if two of three shareholders do a runner, you will be responsible for the full amount, not just a third
+- Liability is joint and several, so if two of three shareholders do a runner, the remaining shareholder will be responsible for the full amount, not just a third

 - They are not charges over other properties.
-You will need to submit an Asset & Liability (A&L) schedule during the application process and the bank will look for sufficient equity value to cover the personal guarantee amount
+Submitting an Asset & Liability (A&L) schedule is required during the application process and the bank will look for sufficient equity value to cover the personal guarantee amount

 - Personal guarantees include liquid assets and property assets (property is preferred as cash can disappear).

-- Equity in your main residence can count towards the NAV but the lender may discount this as it’s harder to realise in the event of a claim
+- Equity in a main residence can count towards the NAV but the lender may discount this as it’s harder to realise in the event of a claim

 - The lowest level of personal guarantee is cost overruns, which are normally only allowed for loans with a lower LTGDV and/or a performance bond